 - Blood tests.
-Your doctor may take a blood sample to check for signs of infections, electrolyte imbalance, anemia or diabetes, which can be associated with seizures.
+Your doctor may take a blood sample to check for signs of infections, genetic conditions or other conditions which may be associated with seizures.

-Your doctor may also suggest tests to detect abnormalities within the brain.
-These include:
+Your doctor may also suggest tests to detect brain abnormalities, such as:

 - Functional MRI (fMRI).
 A functional MRI measures the changes in blood flow that occur when specific parts of your brain are working.
-Doctors generally use an fMRI before surgery to identify the exact locations of critical functions, like speech, so that surgeons can avoid injuring those places while operating.
+Doctors may use an fMRI before surgery to identify the exact locations of critical functions, such as speech and movement, so that surgeons can avoid injuring those places while operating.